Tiny Desk Contest: Entries Public Radio Loves

 Joy Ike, "Ever Stay"

-In her Tiny Desk Contest entry, Pittsburgh -based artist Joy Ike presents a song that will make you tap your toes.
+In her Tiny Desk Contest entry, Philadelphia-based artist Joy Ike presents a song that will make you tap your toes.
 But listen closely to the lyrics and you'll understand that "Ever Stay" presents a deeper perspective, too.
 It's easy to hear Ike's fervor laced throughout every note and lyric; she's a fresh breath of air and a voice you'll want to listen to while the sun shines through your open car windows.
 In the video's YouTube description, Ike says the song "is for the person who needs to be reminded that they are not alone."
 A message we all need, sometimes. — Alexis Palmer, Mountain Stage

 Dope Francis, "With The Beanie On"